supermarios77/Mariyas-Portfolio/README.md

 ## 🌟 About Me

-I'm a 12-year-old programming prodigy with a passion for Python, React, and all things tech! 🧑‍💻 When I'm not coding, you'll probably find me playing video games 🎮 or brainstorming my next big project idea! 💡
+I'm a 12-year-old programmer with a passion for Python, Machine Learning, Web Development, and all things tech! 🧑‍💻 When I'm not coding, you'll probably find me playing video games 🎮 or brainstorming my next big project idea! 💡

 ## 💼 My Projects